JerryGJX/toy-GFS/README.md

   go test
   ```

 ### 2.2. pressure test

 ## 3. design

 ### 3.1. major structure

 ### 3.2. extra feature

 > design and arrangement that are differ from the description in the paper

+1. requirement of the path in the GFS:
+   for all: start with `/`
+   for directory: end up with `/`
+   for file: end up with filename